Melvin Guillard

-Melvin Guillard (born March 30, 1983) is an American mixed martial artist who competes in the Middleweight division.

-Guillard most notably competed in the Lightweight division of the Ultimate Fighting Championship (UFC), Bellator MMA and World Series of Fighting.
+Melvin Paul Guillard Jr.(born March 30, 1983) (known as Melvin Guillard) is an American mixed martial artist who retired September 2025.
+Guillard had compete in the Middleweight division, and most notably in the Lightweight division of the Ultimate Fighting Championship (UFC), Bellator MMA and World Series of Fighting.
 He debuted in the company on The Ultimate Fighter 2 television series, losing to Josh Burkman by decision in the first Welterweight elimination bout.

 Background

 Born and raised in Louisiana, Guillard competed in various sports such as basketball before he began wrestling at Bonnabel High School.
 Guillard was talented, becoming a State Champion (152 lbs) in his senior year, winning the Class 5A MVP award, and also was a member of the Louisiana Junior National Team for two years.
 Guillard continued competing for one year at Colby Community College in Kansas and graduated with a degree in criminal law.
 Guillard had originally become drawn to mixed martial arts due to his wrestling coach's connections with the sport, and had the goal of fighting professionally by his early teens.
 By the time he was 16 years old, Guillard was preparing to fight professionally.